mal7othify/cat-adoption-app/README.md

 ## :scroll: Description

-This is an adoption app which displays a list of availabe cats and their corresponding information for adopters.
+This is an adoption app which displays a list of available cats and their corresponding information for adopters.

 #### Tools: